SenseNet/sncom-resources/_docs/tutorials/how-to-deploy-to-netlify.md

 ## Git Repository Setup

-We recommend you to use our GitHub template that you can find here [sn-react-typescript-boilerplate](https://github.com/SenseNet/sn-client/tree/master/examples/sn-react-typescript-boilerplate). _If you don't know how to use a template repository check this [article](https://help.github.com/en/articles/creating-a-repository-from-a-template)_.
+We recommend you to use our starter template that you can find here [sn-react-typescript-boilerplate](https://github.com/SenseNet/sn-client/tree/master/examples/sn-react-typescript-boilerplate). _If you don't know how to use a template repository check this [article](https://help.github.com/en/articles/creating-a-repository-from-a-template)_.

 After you have your own git repository: